 Practice students’ and one’s own repertoire.

-Maintain professionalism through continued education, national music teacher membership, certification, and teacher conferences.
+Maintain professionalism through continued education, national music teacher membership, and teacher conferences.

 Lesson Attendance and Makeup Policy

 Lessons occur weekly at a predetermined day/time.

 Lessons will not be extended in order to accommodate for late arrival or lack of readiness on the part of the student.

 Lessons missed due to student’s conflicting activities will not be rescheduled or reimbursed.